biicode/docs/c++/dependencies.rst

 	$ bii find

-and your ``requirements.bii`` will look like this:
+``biicode.conf`` file is updated:

 .. code-block:: text

-	# This file contains your block external dependencies references
+	[requirements]
+	    # required blocks (with version)
 		erincatto/box2d: 10

 That's because :underline:`myuser/box2d_example` depends on ``ericatto/box2d`` block ``version number 10``.

 .. container:: infonote

- 	* Here's more information about :ref:`requirements.bii <requirements_bii>`.
+ 	* Here's more information about :ref:`requirements<requirements_bii>`.

 Modifying the version you depend on
 ------------------------------------

-Manually edit your requirements.bii to depend on any version you want.
+Manually edit your ``biicode.conf`` file to depend on any version you want.
 For example, on Erin Catto's Box2D:

 * ``Box2D v 2.3.1`` is available on ``erincatto/box2d version 10``
 * ``Box2D v 2.3.0`` is available on ``erincatto/box2d version 8``

 Biicode takes by default the latest version available.
-To change it, just write the one you want on your ``requirements.bii``:
+To change it, just write the one you want in your ``biicode.conf``:

 .. code-block:: text

+	[requirements]
+		# required blocks (with version)
 		erincatto/box2d: 8

 |
-Execute ``bii work`` command, once modified your ``requirements.bii`` to update a specific block version:
+Execute ``bii work`` command, once modified, to update a specific block version:

 .. code-block:: bash